Zak-Hussain/againstJustaism/README.md

 ### Instances of Justaism

-**Note:** The following will vary in their level of deflationism, question-begging, and general justaic strength.
+**Note:** The following will vary in their level of deflationism, question-beggingness, and general Justaic strength.
 To aid in conveying this diversity, we have included a Justaism strength rating ("strong", "moderate", "weak") in square brackets for each instance.
 These ratings are based not just on the quote itself, but also on the broader context in which it was made.